boojack/insmemo-web/src/services/README.md

 What should service do?

-- request data api and handle error;
+- request data api and throw error;
+- dispatch state actions;
 - should be a class;